Kagiri2/Manhwa-Release-Bot/README.md

 A personal project of mine to keep track of all my favorite manhwas.
 ______________________________________
-Manhwa Releases Bot is a discord bot that I made to track new manhwa releases from popular scanlation wewbsites.
+Manhwa Releases Bot is a discord bot that I made to track new manhwa releases from popular scanlation websites.
 These websites include Reaper, Asura, Luminous, Flame, Void, and MM.

 Usage:

-.top -> Most viewed manga on Mreader today
+.top -> Most viewed manga on Mreader today*
 .find -> Find an image of a manga/anime